Veterans studies: University of California, Irvine

-Since 2019 the School of Social Sciences at the University of California, Irvine (UCI) has offered a three-course “multidisciplinary, undergraduate” certificate in veterans studies open to veterans and non-veteran students with an estimated completion of the certificate within two years.
+Since 2019 the School of Social Sciences at the University of California, Irvine has offered a three-course “multidisciplinary, undergraduate” certificate in veterans studies open to veterans and non-veteran students with an estimated completion of the certificate within two years.
 The three courses: Veterans in History and Society, Veterans’ Voices, and Veterans’ Transitions, promote the critical analysis of veterans’ diverse and complex experiences by investigating veterans and their multiple roles in US history and society.
+As of 2025, due to "extreme budget cuts" UCI has only been "able to offer their veterans studies courses during summer session."